Getting Started

 Checking out the finmath lib source code from its repository.

 The finmath lib source code is available from GitHub.
 Visit finmath-lib on GitHub.
-You may directly import the code into your IDE from Git.

 Importing the finmath lib source code into Eclipse